Have a read on below at some quick stats and facts on the Texas Rangers to get you started:

 The Rangers reached the Wild Card round in 2012, and they won the AL West in 2015 and 2016.
 The club hasn’t reached the playoffs since.
 Washington also departed the team after the 2014 season, where he went 53-87 and was temporarily replaced by Tim Bogar midway through the season.

 Adrian Beltre proved to be highly successful with the Rangers in the 2010s.
 He was a four-time All-Star in his eight seasons with the club.
 He also had 1,277 hits, which is more than what he had with each of the three other teams he played for in his career.
 Beltre had 3,166 hits and 477 home runs in twenty-one seasons in the sport.

 The club went 22-38 in 2020, with Lance Lynn being the only starting pitcher with a winning record at 6-3.
 He also had a 3.32 ERA, making him the only regular starter with an ERA under 5.00.
 The team also moved to Globe Life Field in 2020.
 The new ballpark features a retractable roof, a necessity for the intense summer heat in the Metroplex.

 If you are a fan of the Texas Rangers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Texas Rangers have the star power to make it all the way to the playoffs in 2021?
+Do the Rangers have the star power to make it all the way to the playoffs and win the World Series in 2021?